 As a Liberal MP it should be noted that the views herein expressed are my own and do NOT necessarily represent the views of the Liberal Party of Canada, its leadership, nor of the Liberal Parliamentary Caucus.

-In the platform upon which we were elected, however, we committed to convene an all-party committee to study electoral reform and to recommend a system to implement.
+In the platform upon which we were elected, however, we committed to convene an all-party committee to study electoral reform and to recommend a system that could be implemented in time for the 2019 election.

-I intend to participate in this conversation, and to propose Condorcet voting as a simple plug-in replacement for FPTP.
+I have participated in this conversation, and continue to do so, to propose Condorcet voting as a simple plug-in replacement for FPTP.